iotaledger/iota-core/documentation/APIs/core-models.md

 Output Features that do not introduce unlocking conditions, but rather add new functionality and add constraints on output creation are grouped under Features.
 Each output must not contain more than one feature of each type and not all feature types are supported for each output type.

 Features designs are based on [TIP-18 Multi-Asset Ledger and ISC Support](https://github.com/iotaledger/tips/blob/main/tips/TIP-0018/tip-0018.md#features).

 2 new Features are introduced in this document:
 * Block Issuer Feature
 * Staking Feature
+Refer to [TIP-42 Account Output Type- Features](https://github.com/iotaledger/tips-draft/blob/tip42/tips/TIP-0042/tip-0042.md#features) to check the detailed description.

 And changes to other Features:
 * Rename `Alias` to `Account`.